Applying for life insurance when you have various health conditions can be challenging.

 Therefore, life insurance underwriters look very closely at this diagnosis when considering an applicant for coverage who possesses this ailment.

-This means the underwriters will be reviewing information regarding how severe your condition is, as well as how you well you manage it on a day to day basis.
+This means the underwriters will be reviewing information regarding how severe your condition is, as well as how well you manage it on a day to day basis.

 Because life insurance applications are approved in large part based on a person’s life expectancy, the underwriters want to be sure they are taking on an acceptable risk for the insurer.